 As computing shifts to a more cloud-centric model, managing access to an organization’s essential documents and data becomes increasingly challenging.
 The objective is to enable users to maintain productivity regardless of when and where they gain access to files while concurrently safeguarding the organization’s assets by implementing appropriate security controls.
 In the traditional on-premises approach, IT teams kept content behind the corporate firewall with regulations based on which users had access to the network, with all computers on the network being company-owned and company-controlled.
 In the cloud model, devices may be owned by the company, the user, or a third party (for example, vendors and partners).

 How conditional access works

 Mobile devices (iOS, Android, Windows) must be enrolled in Intune, which provides security policy settings and verifies that the device is not rooted or jailbroken.
-Windows PCs are required to be joined to the enterprise AD Domain, where policies and governance are enforced.
+Windows PCs can be either Microsoft Entra joined, or hybrid joined devices and need to be linked to the enterprise AD Domain, where policies and governance are enforced.

 If a user’s device is not compliant with these policies, conditional access will guide the user on how to get the device into compliance so access to requested data may be enabled.
 This guidance is meant to enable the user to self-serve their enrollment so no help-desk call or IT intervention is required.

 Conditional Access policies are enforced after first-factor authentication

 It’s not the first line of defence for scenarios like denial-of-service attacks, but it uses signals from such events to determine access.
 Administrators can manage policies in the Microsoft Entra admin centre under Protection > Conditional Access.

 Remember, conditional access ensures that the right people have access to the right resources under the right conditions.